 Q: What is “consumer pricing?”

 It’s simple.
 Unlike other ball companies, we do not have significant marketing, advertising, player contracts, sales reps or steep overhead.
 As a result, we can pass the savings back to the consumer.
-Imagine, a ball that performs like the number one played ball on Tour for nearly half the price.
-And shipped to your home for free.
+Imagine, a ball that performs like the number one played ball on Tour with a steep discount on price.

 MY TOUR BALL (MTB) is a 3-piece cast urethane golf ball designed for complete tee-to-green performance.
 Golfers will expect to see low driver spin for longer distances, controlled mid and short iron spin to eliminate ballooning and distance loss in the wind.
 The soft cast urethane cover delivers outstanding durability, soft feel, and high short game spin around the greens to help lower scores.
 MTB competitors: Bridgestone B330RX, Callaway Chrome Soft, Srixon Z Star, TaylorMade Tour Preferred and Titelist ProV1, GET SUM is a low compression, soft feeling 2-piece ball with a soft surlyn cover designed for great feel, outstanding durability, and low spin tee to green.
 With a lower spinning ball, golfers will notice an increase in distance off all clubs.
 The low spin also gives golfers a little more control and helps mitigate hooks and slices.
 The 2-piece construction makes it easier to get the ball into the air.
 GET SUM competitors: Callaway Super Soft, Srixon Q Star, TaylorMade Project(a) Preferred and Titelist Velocity.